OpenNMT/OpenNMT/docs/data/word_features.md

 -src_vocab_size 50000,60,100
 ```

+You can similarly use `-src_words_min_frequency` and `-tgt_words_min_frequency` to limit vocabulary by frequency instead of absolute size.

+Like words, word features vocabularies can be reused across datasets with the `-features_vocabs_prefix`.
+For example, if the processing generates theses features dictionaries:

+* `data/mydicts.source_feature_1.dict`
+* `data/mydicts.source_feature_2.dict`
+* `data/mydicts.source_feature_3.dict`

+you have to set `-features_vocabs_prefix data/mydicts` as command line option.

 ## Embeddings

 The feature embedding size is automatically computed based on the number of values the feature takes.
 The default size reduction works well for features with few values like the case or POS.
 For other features, you may want to manually choose the embedding size with the `-src_word_vec_size` and `-tgt_word_vec_size` options.
 They behave similarly to `-src_vocab_size` with a comma-separated list of embedding size: `word_vec_size[,feat1_vec_size[,feat2_vec_size[...]]]`.

 By default each embedding is concatenated.
 You can choose to sum them by setting `-feat_merge sum`.
 Note that in this case each feature embedding must have the same dimension.
 You can set the common embedding size with `-feat_vec_size`.

+## Beam search

+During decoding, the beam search is only applied on the target words space and not on the word features.
+When the beam path is complete, the associated features are selected along this path.